Telehandler (Gold Card)

 FACE TO FACE - at our site in Wetherill Park (see our course calendar for scheduled dates)

-FACE TO FACE - at your site (providing you have adequate training areas, resources and participants)
+FACE TO FACE - at your site (providing you have adequate training areas, resources and a group of 6-8 participants)

-PLEASE NOTE: *Course duration may vary based on training group size, prior experience (if any) and the number of attachments you are being trained on.
+PLEASE NOTE: *Course duration may vary based on training group size, prior operator experience (if any) and the number of attachments you are being trained on.
+Please also refer to WHAT TYPE OF TRAINING OR LICENSING DO I NEED TO OPERATE MY TELEHANDLER to ensure you are booking into the appropriate course.

 $495 per person (GST free)

-For courses conducted at our site, we will supply the Telehandler equipment (including fork tyne and crane jib attachments), and there is no minimum number of participants required to join a public course.
+For courses conducted at our site in Wetherill Park NSW, we will supply the non-slewing Telehandler equipment.
+The $495 course cost includes training on a fork tyne attachment and, we also include training on a crane jib attachment for under 3 tonnes capacity telehandlers.
+There is no minimum number of participants required to join a public course.
 See below for scheduled course dates and Other Important Information.

-For courses delivered at your site, you must supply the Telehandler equipment (and attachments you wish to be trained on) and a minimum of 4 participants is required.
+For courses delivered at your site, you must supply the Telehandler equipment (and attachments you wish to be trained on).
+The course cost of $495 includes training on 1 standard attachment and a group of 6-8 participants is required.
+Additional fees may be applicable for training on more than 1 attachment.
+Travel fees may be incurred for locations outside of Sydney Metro area.
+Please contact us for a quote.

-Participants must be over 18 years of age, be able to speak and understand English; understand technical concepts; and provide suitable identification.
-A forklift licence [LF] is desirable, but not essential.
+Participants must be over 18 years of age, be able to speak and understand English; understand technical concepts; and provide suitable photo identification.
+There are no other licence prerequisites required for this course.

 A telescopic materials handler or telehandler, is a mobile all terrain multi-purpose machine fitted with a variable height/reach telescopic boom and a lifting attachment.
 The most common attachment are forks, but telehandlers can be fitted with a variety of attachments for different types of loads.